Learn how to write an engaging sales pitch in any format with these examples and templates from the experts.

 The CEO responded directly to Goldstein within 15 minutes.
 Hipmunk went on to secure over $55 million from investors.

-Takeaway: If you have a short amount of time to explain to someone what you do, you need a one-liner ready to go.
+Takeaway: You need a one-liner ready to go for those brief moments of opportunity (like a chance meeting in an airport queue or a long-shot cold email).
 Consider it your logline.
-In Hollywood, a logline comes before a longer movie pitch.
-It’s only one or two sentences that explains what the movie is about.
+In Hollywood, a logline is one or two sentences that explains what the movie is about.
 Your own logline should answer the following questions in one compelling sentence:

 - What is your presentation about?